markjnkim/es_mod/02-css/content/lesson-6-animate-deploy.md

 ## Animate the Hover

 Now that we know what the end result looks like, we can define the starting point and bridge the gap between them with a `transition`.
-Let's start with the gradient, since it involves fewer pieces.
+Let's start with the gradient, since it involves editing fewer elements.
 The starting point is an `opacity` of 0, so add that `opacity` to the pseudo-element rule.

 Next, we want to change the `opacity` to 1 when the mouse hovers over any part of the trainer `<article>`, not just the background image.
 Hold on, though.
 How can a parent's hover state affect a child?
 Consider for a moment the following CSS rule: